BlackBrickOrg/tiny-coap/README.md

 #### How to send CoAP request to server

-1) There are several functions in `tcoap.h` which declared how `external`.
+1) There are several functions in the `tcoap.h` which declared how `external`.
 You should provide it implementation in your code.
 See [wiki](https://github.com/Mozilla9/tiny-coap/wiki) for common case of their implementation.